 A crucial open problem is to understand the growth of the Pythagoras number under field extensions with a real base field.
 We denote by $F(X)$ the rational function field in the variable $X$ over $F$.
 It has been a crucial discovery by J.W.S.~Cassels \cite[Theorem 2]{Cas64} that $p(F(X))>p(F)$ holds whenever $F$ is real.
 However, we still do not know whether the Pythagoras number grows slowly or fast when adding variables and passing from a real field to the rational function field over it.
 To this date, there is no confirmed example where $p(F(X))>p(F)+2$.
 For arbitrary $n\in\nat$, A.~Pfister showed in \cite[Satz 2]{Pfi67} that $p(F(X))\leq 2^{n+1}$ if and only if $s(F')\leq 2^n$ for all finite nonreal field extensions $F'/F$.

 Let us turn our attention to the problem of determining the Pythagoras number of a specific field.
 Let $n\in\nat$.
 A famous result due to A.~Pfister states that $p(F)\leq 2^n$ when $F$ is a field extension of transcendence degree $n$ of $\rr$ (or of any real closed field); see \cite[Theorem 1]{Pfi67}.
 In particular $p(\rr(X_1,\dots,X_n))\leq 2^n$.
 J.W.S.~Cassels, W.J.~Ellison and A.~Pfister proved in \cite{CEP71} that $p(\rr(X_1,X_2))= 4$ by showing that the polynomial is not a sum of three squares in $\rr(X_1,X_2)$.
-The polynomial $M$ is known as the \emph{Motzkin polynomial}, after T.S.~Motzkin, who gave it in \cite{Mo67} as an example of a polynomial that takes only positive values on $\rr\times \rr$ and consequently is a sum of squares in the field $\rr(X_1,X_2)$, but not in the polynomial ring $\rr[X_1,X_2]$.
+The polynomial $M$ is known as the \emph{Motzkin polynomial}, after T.S.~Motzkin, who gave it in \cite{Mo67} as an example of a polynomial that is a sum of squares in the field $\rr(X_1,X_2)$, but not in the polynomial ring $\rr[X_1,X_2]$.

 The fact that the result of \cite{CEP71} and Cassels' observation on $X_0^2+\dots+X_n^2$ mentioned at the beginning were not found before the 1960s may indicate how difficult it is to show that a certain sum of squares in a field cannot be equal to a shorter sum of squares.